opendocsg/slw-judgments-backfill/2017_SGCA_45/report.md

  ( d ) relate to one invention or to a group of inventions which are so linked as to form a single inventive concept.

-36     It is clear from the language of s 83(1) that the power to allow an amendment of patent specifications is a discretionary one (see _Ship’s Equipment Centre Bremen GmbH v Fuji Trading (Singapore) Pte Ltd and others and another suit_ [2015] 4 SLR 781 (“ _Ship’s Equipment_ ”) at [125]).
+36     It is clear from the language of s 83(1) that the power to allow an amendment of patent specifications is a discretionary one (see _Ship’s Equipment Centre Bremen GmbH v Fuji Trading (Singapore) Pte Ltd and others and another suit_ <span class="citation">[2015] 4 SLR 781</span> (“ _Ship’s Equipment_ ”) at [125]).
 Hence, even if the amendment does not disclose additional matter or extend the protection conferred by the patent, the court retains the general discretion to refuse an amendment application.
 The rationale of this general discretion was reiterated by Lee Seiu Kin J in _Ship’s Equipment_ at [133]:

  ...it is important to bear in mind the underlying rationale of the discretion to refuse an application to amend.
 This is well explained by Aldous LJ in Kimberly-Clark Worldwide Inc v Proctor & Gamble Limited [2000] FSR 235 at 248 as the ‘desire to protect the public against abuse of monopoly’.
 Pumfrey J in Instance described it as “a desire to ensure that patentees do not obtain an advantage which is unfair from their failure to amend” and went further to consider that it may be “to punish patentees for the unreasonableness of their conduct even when no advantage has in fact been gained”.

-37     The factors to be considered in the exercise of this discretion were set out by Aldous J (as he then was) in _Smith Kline & French Laboratories Limited v Evans Medical Limited_ [1989] FSR 561 (“ _Smith Kline & French Laboratories Ltd_ ”) at 569, endorsed by this Court in _FE Global Electronics Pte Ltd v Trek Technology (Singapore) Pte Ltd and another appeal_ [2006] 1 SLR(R) 874 (“ _FE Global_ ”) at [29] and applied by the High Court in _Novartis AG and another v Ranbaxy (Malaysia) Sdn Bhd_ [2013] 2 SLR 117 at [9] (“ _Novartis AG v Ranbaxy_ ”).
+37     The factors to be considered in the exercise of this discretion were set out by Aldous J (as he then was) in _Smith Kline & French Laboratories Limited v Evans Medical Limited_ [1989] FSR 561 (“ _Smith Kline & French Laboratories Ltd_ ”) at 569, endorsed by this Court in _FE Global Electronics Pte Ltd v Trek Technology (Singapore) Pte Ltd and another appeal_ <span class="citation">[2006] 1 SLR(R) 874</span> (“ _FE Global_ ”) at [29] and applied by the High Court in _Novartis AG and another v Ranbaxy (Malaysia) Sdn Bhd_ <span class="citation">[2013] 2 SLR 117</span> at [9] (“ _Novartis AG v Ranbaxy_ ”).
 These factors are:

  (a) Whether the patentee has disclosed all the relevant information with regard to the amendments;